eclipse-hono/hono-extras/device-communication/README.md

 ``````

-docker run --name some-postgres -e POSTGRES_PASSWORD=mysecretpassword -d postgres
+docker run -p 5432:5432 --name some-postgres -e POSTGRES_PASSWORD=mysecretpassword -d postgres

 ``````

-After the container is running, log in to the container and with psql create the database and the tables.
+After the container is running, log in to the container and with psql create the database.
 Then we have to set the application settings.

 Default postgresSQl values: